kakulukia/django-default-project/README.md

  The styles.sass in compiled on the fly and thanks to the wonderful livereload-server changes will be visible right away in you browser (as well as code changes to python files).

- Once the settings file ist fed with the needed credentials all errors (python and javascript) will be catched by Sentry.io for error handling.
+ Once the settings file is fed with the needed credentials all errors (python and javascript) will be catched by Sentry.io for error handling.

  misc/setup_repo.sh will setup the current repo with a flake8 commit hook to always commit clean code only. :D